alltheplaces/alltheplaces/docs/DETECTION_AND_CODE_GENERATION.md

     ]
 ```

-This tool will attempt to generate a useful class name, spider key name, and
+This tool will attempt to generate a useful class name, spider key name, by resolving the URL to many wikidata or name suggestion index entries it can.
+It will also extract
 all other attributes to get you started; however you should still run and adjust the generated code
 before opening a pull request.